Smart Building: IoT for connected buildings and their energy costs

-At work: making employees’ daily lives easier by connecting office buildings is a typical example.
-The connected building allows multiple use cases such as temperature control, lighting or shutters adjustment according to external actors such as the environment, the weather or the preferences of each person.
-With the help of IoT solutions, all parameters can be adjusted and customized.
+At work: facilitating employees’ daily life by connecting office buildings is a typical example.
+The connected building allows multiple use cases such as temperature control, lighting, or shutters adjustment according to external actors such as the environment, the weather, or individual preferences.
+With the help of IoT solutions, all parameters can be adjusted and personalized.

-In the shell, all components can be connected.
-For example, waste garbage cans can be equipped with sensors to facilitate collection, while providing users with a clearer picture of the volumes of waste they produce.
-In the same way, connected toilets help to optimize the number of interventions by maintenance workers and improve the level of hygiene by allowing the reporting of an incident for example.
+In the building shell, all components can be connected.
+For example, waste bins can be equipped with sensors to facilitate the collection, while providing users with a clearer picture of the volumes of waste they produce.
+In the same way, connected sanitary facilities help to optimize the number of interventions by maintenance staff and improve the level of hygiene by allowing the reporting of an incident, for example.

-Thanks to the Internet of things, all accesses to a building can be equipped with sensors to detect the opening or closing of doors and windows, depending on the time of the night or day.
+Thanks to the Internet of things, all accesses to a building can be equipped with sensors to detect the opening or closing of doors and windows, depending on the time of day or night.

-A classic use case concerns the installation of intelligent cameras capable of recognizing abnormal behaviors and thus preventing intrusions and aggressions via the setting of alerts for example.
+A classic use case concerns the installation of intelligent cameras capable of recognizing abnormal behavior and thus preventing intrusions and aggressions by setting alerts, for example.

 Security also refers to the securing of data flows between communicating systems.

-Until now, digital signage systems have limited the distribution of information to that which was available, stored and established in advance.
-Connected systems can now transmit information remotely and in real time to dedicated interfaces.
+Until now, digital signage systems have limited the dissemination of information to that which was available, stored, and established in advance.
+Connected systems now allow information to be transmitted remotely and in real-time to dedicated interfaces.

-Smart building necessarily means efficient management of energy resources: heating, cooling, lighting, CO2… Implementing IoT solutions within buildings enables smart use of resources.
-For example by adapting the settings according to the frequentation, according to time slots, according to the days of the week…
+Intelligent buildings inevitably mean efficient management of energy resources: heating, air conditioning, lighting, CO2, etc. Implementing IoT solutions in buildings allows resources to be used intelligently.
+For example, by adapting the settings according to the number of visitors, time slots, the days of the week, etc.

-Thanks to the IoT, it is possible to connect directly to the meters, to collect detailed data on energy consumption that will allow the detection of anomalies or energy-hungry devices.
+Thanks to the IoT, it is possible to connect directly to the meters, to collect detailed data on energy consumption which will make it possible to detect anomalies or energy-hungry appliances.

 How to implement a Smart building IoT solution?

-Launching a large-scale IoT project is never easy, you need to be accompanied by experts with proven know-how in the deployment of an end-to-end IoT project.
+Launching a large-scale IoT project is never easy, you need to be helped by experts with proven know-how in the deployment of an end-to-end IoT project.

 You are not alone.
-Indeed, Synox is recognized for its expertise on the entire IoT value chain: from data capture to its restitution on web and mobile interfaces, including storage.
+Indeed, Synox is well-know for its expertise on the entire IoT value chain: from data capture to its restitution on web and mobile interfaces, including storage.

-Synox supports you every step of the way to ensure the success of your IoT project.
+Synox supports you at every stage of the project to ensure the success of your IoT project.

-Speed, temperature, force, location, power, volume… According to your needs, Synox advises you in the choice of the sensor and facilitates its installation on site.
+Speed, temperature, force, location, power, volume… According to your needs, Synox advises you in the choice of the sensor and facilitates its implementation on site.

-In order to transport and secure the data, Synox recommends the networks and transmitters most suited to your project.
+In order to carry and secure the data, Synox recommends the networks and transmitters most adapted to your project.

 Securing your data

-We provide you with an open and interoperable data collection and analysis platform that securely aggregates all your data with third-party data.
+We provide you with an open and interoperable data collection and analysis platform that safely aggregates all your data with third-party data.

 Host your data

-A TIER IV type hosting and storage solution, based in France, which combines density, respect for the planet, availability and security.
+A TIER IV type hosting and storage solution, based in France, which combines density, environmental awareness, availability and security.

 Leverage your data

-We offer an open data visualization platform that aggregates all of your third-party flows and allows you to manage them in a simplified, secure and customizable turnkey interface.
+We offer an open data visualization platform that joins all of your third-party flows and allows you to manage them in a simplified, secure and customizable turnkey interface.

 Is Synox the right choice for you?